davidramiro/Marlin-Ai3M/README.md

 ![Preheat bed][preheat]

 - Level your preheated bed as well as you can with the four screws.
-**- At this point make sure you have all setted up right as described in the [Wiki](https://github.com/MNieddu91/Marlin-AI3M-BLTouch/wiki)**
+- **At this point make sure you have all setted up right as described in the [Wiki](https://github.com/MNieddu91/Marlin-AI3M-BLTouch/wiki)**
 - Start the Auto Bed Leveling:

 ![Start Auto Bed Leveling][start]